For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 - ICR Dispute Form: Ask for a re-evaluation of the indirect cost determination.

 The Indirect Cost Rate Questionnaire is required to initiate and establish an approved method to recover indirect costs.
-The questionnaire allows entities to pick an indirect cost rate option.
+The questionnaire allows grantees to select an indirect cost rate option.

 - Decline indirect costs.